vermontgarcia/myemployees-rest-api/README.md

 ### `Server`

 – A server that can receive requests to save and read from a database that contains the list of employees and check-ins.
 A REST API with basic CRUD operations.
-The Server repo [myemployees-rest-api](https://github.com/vermontgarcia/myemployees-mern-app)

 ### `Client`

 – A web application that communicates with the server and displays a user interface.
+The Client Repo [myemployees-rest-api](https://github.com/vermontgarcia/myemployees-mern-app)

 ### `Database`